Doctor of Nursing Practice (DNP) - Clinical Leadership, Doctorate

 The DNP Program is Fast and Flexible

 All degree requirements can be met within a seven-semester timeframe in the full-time option, or a ten-semester timeframe in the part-time option.
 DeSales University is proud to offer the first DNP program in the Lehigh Valley, Pennsylvania area.

 The DeSales Difference

 - You can continue to work while pursuing doctoral study with our innovative, flexible format.

-- The DNP program starts once a year in August with an on-campus residency weekend.
-Students are encouraged to attend subsequent residencies on campus in Winter and Spring but have the option of attending completely online.
+- The DNP program starts once a year in August with a residency weekend.
+Subsequent residencies for Winter and Spring will follow.

 - Your Scholarly Project Committee Chair, a doctorally prepared DeSales University Nursing Faculty member, will guide you through the design, implementation, completion and defense of the scholarly project.